 That’s one way that music can come in handy for bridging the gaps that can be created by dementia and Alzheimer’s.
 It may be too stressful to discuss current events, daily routines, or personal relationships, but talking about a song by Chubby Checker or Fatz Domino can be a way to relate, remember, and enjoy the present moment.

 Bringing certain props or settings into the mix that evoke the past and will seem familiar on a deep level can enhance the effect.
-That’s why some memory communities and senior living facilities try to use bright, cheerful colors or to design spaces in familiar ways, such as looking like mid-century towns or even cruise ships.
-Not only does it evoke the past, good memory facility design at retirement communities can limit confusion and frustration, helping residence stay in a more serene and functional state.
+That’s why some memory communities and senior living communities try to use bright, cheerful colors or to design spaces in familiar ways, such as looking like mid-century towns or even cruise ships.
+Not only does it evoke the past, good memory community design at retirement communities can limit confusion and frustration, helping residence stay in a more serene and functional state.

 Next time you want to spend time with a loved one who has memory issues, consider using music to bridge the gap.
 You could find that you’re hearing stories and opinions your loved one has never shared before!
 It’s a wonderful way to get to know a person past, present, and future.